 'We started at school where we took part in choirs and dramas and at church,' said Tawanda.

-'The formation of the band was easy because we grew up listening to the same type of music,' explained Tawanda.
+'The band's formation was easy because we grew up listening to the same type of music,' explained Tawanda.

-Their inspiration came from their father who was a member of the Boogie Woogie Songs Stars, a township outfit that played in the early 60s in Southern Rhodesia.
+Their inspiration came from their father, a Boogie Woogie Songs Stars member, a township outfit that played in the early 60s in Southern Rhodesia.

 'It was not by design that we sought to play music that can be described as elite.
 We simply filled in a niche, a vacuum on the local music scene.

-Their first recording was Saturday Night, a massive hit that brewed some storm in the region.
+Their first recording was Saturday Night, a massive hit that brewed some storms in the region.
 It was recorded in Zambia in 1979.

 The success of their single saw them sharing the stage with US musician Taj Mahal during his Zambian tour.
-At independence, they returned home and stuck a working relationship with Steve Roskilly and Martin Norris who owned Shed Studios in Harare.
+At independence, they returned home and got stuck in a working relationship with Steve Roskilly and Martin Norris, who owned Shed Studios in Harare.
 They reissued Saturday Night and then did another single – Heartache.

-In mid 80s Andy Brown, Temba Gumbo and Victor Duarte joined the group that toured the country.
+In the mid-80s, Andy Brown, Temba Gumbo and Victor Duarte joined the group that toured the country.

 The Rusikes became a trade name such that most adverts featured them.
 One such advert was about a brand of mealie meal that had the phrase 'everybody sadza'.

-Songbird Rozalla Miller who was born in Zambia joined the group when she returned home in 1985.
-Her chart topping song Party Nights and Forever were written by the Rusikes.
-This relationship lasted until 1989 when Rozalla left for England.
+Songbird Rozalla Miller, born in Zambia, joined the group when she returned home in 1985.
+Her chart-topping song Party Nights and Forever was written by the Rusikes.
+This relationship lasted until 1989, when Rozalla left for England.

-Off that album is a rendition of the song Cecilia originally done by Paul Simon and Art Garfunkel when they performed as a team in the late 60s.
+Off that album is a rendition of Cecilia, initially done by Paul Simon and Art Garfunkel when they performed as a team in the late 60s.

-Branding their style of music heart beat dance, the brothers embarked on a tour of the UK where they played in clubs and halls such as the Africa Centre, Bass Clef, the Banana Tree and Pegasus.
+Branding their style of music, and heartbeat dance, the brothers embarked on a tour of the UK, where they played in clubs and halls such as the Africa Centre, Bass Clef, the Banana Tree and Pegasus.

-They also had an opportuinity to work with one of Europe's best recording studios, the Red Bus Studios which made George and Culture, Five Star, Right Said Fred as well as many others famous internationally.
+They also worked with one of Europe's best recording studios, the Red Bus Studios, which made George and Culture, Five Star, Right Said Fred, and many others famous internationally.

-Family, he said, always came first hence the need to spend quality time with their loved ones while keeping their music alive through performances occasionally at selected private and corporate functions.
+He said the family always came first, hence the need to spend quality time with their loved ones while keeping their music alive through performances occasionally at selected private and corporate functions.

 It was only in 2003 that they travelled to Zambia at the invitation of the cancer association and performed a series of fundraising gigs.

-'Kelly left becase we had a different taste of music.
+'Kelly left because we had a different taste of music.
 There is nothing much to it,' said Abby.